cemac/LIFD_ENV_ML_NOTEBOOKS/jupyter_notebooks.md

 1. Install anaconda or miniconda on your computer  via the appropriate installer found [here](https://conda.io/en/latest/miniconda.html)

-2. Go to the folder required and install the yml file using conda e.g.
+2. Go to the folder required and install the yml file using conda or [mamba](#mamba) e.g.
 ```
 cd ConvolutionalNeuralNetworks
 conda env create -f CNN.yml